jamalfrnk/ContingencyTables_R/README.md

 #### Proportions

-We can also produce contingency tables thast present the proportions (percentages) of each category or combination of categories.
+We can also produce contingency tables that present the proportions (percentages) of each category or combination of categories.
 To do this we simply feed the frequency tables produced by `table` function to the `prop.table` function.
 The following reproduces the previous tables but calculates the proportions rather than counts:

-     # percentage of gender categories
+     # percentage of sex (gender) categories
      table2 <- table(TitanicSurvival.csv$sex)
      prop.table(table2)
      ##
      ##        female         male
      ##     0.3559969    0.6440031

-     # percentage of gender of a particular age group
+     # percentage of sex (gender) of a particular age group
      table3 <- table(TitanicSurvival.csv$sex, TitanicSurvival.csv$age)
      prop.table(table3)
      ##